 Night-by- Night account, in minute detail, of each raid and the night fighter’s reaction.

 Later volumes will detail the ‘Nachtjagd’ on the Russian Front and the Mediterranean.

-I have the Nachtjagd War Diaries.
+the Nachtjagd War Diaries.
 Why do I need this?

 The Nachtjagd War Diaries were published in 2008 - ten years ago – and much of the research was carried out before then.
 Naturally, historical research evolves as new material becomes available that adds to, or revises, ones knowledge.
-The Flak claims are ‘new’, the crash locations and fighter claims greatly improved, and there are new photographs.
+The Flak claims are ‘new’, the crash locations and fighter claims greatly improved, and there are

 The Combat Archive also features maps of the most significant raids, showing routes, and the locations of downed RAF and Luftwaffe aircraft.